 “Product complexity” is the new buzzword these days.
 With electrification and more software along with greater autonomy, you have thousands of interfaces and interactions between all these systems and components – and companies need to acquire different skill sets to manage all of these multi-domain challenges because everything is now integrated.

 As you might imagine, in the A&D industry, maximizing productivity throughout the product lifecycle is key to success and significant profits.
-Siemens’ tools can help companies gain competitive advantage by managing all the challenges and complexities faster, while at the same time keeping track of all the data and information that might come in handy in the future.
+Siemens’ tools can help companies gain a competitive advantage by managing all the challenges and complexities faster, while at the same time, keeping track of all the data and information that might come in handy in the future.

 Our special guest that will shed light on all these topics we’ve mentioned is Dale Tutt, the Vice President of Aerospace and Defense at Siemens Digital Industries Software.
 He’s been involved in product development for 30 years now, and prior to joining Siemens, he was the Vice President of Engineering at The Spaceship Company.
 Before that, he spent 18 years at Cessna Aircraft Company and he had roles at General Dynamics Space Systems Division and Bombardier Learjet.